 Source: Gary Vaynerchuk

 Alisha Marie and Remi Cruz host Pretty Basic.
 These best friends each host their own YouTube channels.
 On their podcast, these 20-somethings talk about the goings-on in their lives and address topics like relationships and mental health.

-Keep in mind that you don’t have to sign on with the most popular podcasts to deliver on your brand goals.
-An influencer marketing platform can help you put together a network of targeted podcasts hosted by influencers that will build your brand and leverage your credibility.
+Brands don’t necessarily have to sign on with the most popular podcasts to deliver on their goals.
+An influencer marketing platform can help brands put together a network of targeted podcasts hosted by influencers that will build a brand and leverage credibility.